 Allowing large retail or technology conglomerates to own banks violates the U.S. policy of maintaining the separation of banking and commerce, jeopardizes the impartial allocation of credit, creates conflicts of interest, a dangerous concentration of commercial and economic power, and unwisely extends the federal safety net to commercial interests.

-ICBA believes that Rakuten, GM Financial Bank, and all other applicants for deposit insurance through ILCs should be subject to the same restrictions and supervision that apply to any bank holding company of a community bank.
-The FDIC rules for parent companies of ILCs do not provide the same level of supervision that bank holding companies are subject to under the Bank Holding Company Act.
-Congress should close the ILC loophole because it threatens the financial system and creates an uneven playing field for community banks.
+ICBA believes that Rakuten, GM Financial Bank, Ford Credit Bank and all other applicants for deposit insurance through ILCs should be subject to the same restrictions and supervision that apply to any bank holding company of a community bank.